SarsharImtiaz/SonarQube/README.md

 # Getting Started
-Follow these steps to set up and run the CI/CD pipeline.

-# Prerequisites
-Ensure the Tekton Catalog is installed into the namespace as the DevSecOps Tekton pipeline uses catalog tasks.
+**Prerequisites**: Ensure the Tekton Catalog is installed into the namespace as the DevSecOps Tekton pipeline uses catalog tasks.

 # Setup GitLab Token